Document Type

 Abstract

-Topological edge states arise at the interface of two topologically-distinct structures and have two distinct features: they are localized and robust against symmetry protecting disorder.
+Topological edge states arise at the interface of two topologically distinct structures and have two distinct features: they are localized and robust against symmetry protecting disorder.
 On the other hand, conventional transport in one dimension is associated with extended states, which typically do not have topological robustness.
-In this paper, using lossy coupled resonators in one dimension, we demonstrate both theoretically and experimentally the existence of robust states residing in the bulk.
+In this letter, using lossy coupled resonators in one dimension, we demonstrate both theoretically and experimentally the existence of robust states residing in the bulk.
 We show that they are unusually robust against disorders in coupling between adjacent sites and losses.
-Our work paves the way to a new form of robust transport that is not limited to boundary phenomena and can be accessed more easily from far field.
+Our work paves the way to a different form of robust transport that is not limited to boundary phenomena and can be accessed more easily from the far field.

 Share